lucidarch/laravel/readme.md

 ```

 The `RespondWithJsonJob` is one of the Jobs that were shipped with this project, it lives in the `Http` domain and is
-used to respond to a request in structured JSON format.
+used to respond to a request in a structured JSON format.

 ##### Serve The Feature
 To be able to serve that Feature we need to create a route and a controller that does so.